 What’s an Inukshuk?

 Everyone takes their photo with the giant Inukshuk.
-Probably even bear couples come here after sundown to do selfies.
+Probably even romantic bear couples come here after sundown to do selfies.
 Not us.
-My husband loped off after I made him pose for a couples’ shot with this sign:
+My husband loped off immediately after I made him pose for a couples’ shot with this sign:

 Couples’ travel tip: Don’t pose with stupid signs if one of you hates doing photos.
 It’s a clear path to divorce (unless you drink enough Moscow Mules afterwards).